EmacsIsBetterThanVi/expert-lamp/README.md

-# expert-lamp
+# croslockshutdown
-A repository to contain the packages for expert-lamp, including the package list.

-Expert lamp is an open source, package manager that uses git branches as packages.
+A program written in C that on specific cros devices (chromebooks) with Arch Linux installed, allows for the screenlock key to instead shutdown the system after ~3 seconds.

-# Instalation Instuctions
+# Running CLSD
-1. Clone this branch
+1. Run gcc powerkey
-2. Run install.sh
+2. Run sudo ./a.out